GNO, INC Update - 5/14/2020

 During a crisis, timely, accurate, and actionable information is important.
 In order to help you get this information, GNO, Inc. is sending out regular updates.
 Please see below, and feel free to forward.

-- Louisiana Reopening – Last Friday, Louisiana formally began Phase 1 of reopening.
+- Today, Governor John Bel Edwards formally issued a proclamation for the state to move into Phase 1 of reopening beginning tomorrow.
 Phase 1 is expected to last a minimum of 21 days before moving into Phase 2.
 Under Phase 1, the following types of businesses may now be open, with limitations (25% occupancy, sanitation, spacing for physical distancing):

 - Solo and non-contact sports

 - Museums, zoos, aquariums (no tactile exhibits)

 - Gyms and fitness centers

 - In malls, stores with exterior entrances, as well as retail stores inside malls, with 25% capacity